Thyroglobulin, Tumor Marker, Fine-Needle Aspiration (FNA)-Needle Wash, Lymph Node

-2. Pool each wash from a single lymph node nodule into 1 vial.
+2. Pool each wash from a single lymph node nodule into 1 tube.
 If more than 1 nodule is biopsied, each nodule biopsy should be submitted as a separate specimen.

 3. Inspect the specimen as follows:

 a.
 If the specimen shows visible blood or tissue contamination, centrifuge the specimen.
-Transfer the supernatant to a new plastic vial.
+Transfer the supernatant to a new plastic tube.
 Freeze specimen.